 - ⅓ cup olive oil, plus more if necessary

 - Place the lentils in a fine mesh colander and pick through them to remove any errant debris.
 Rinse the lentils under cold running water and transfer to a medium stock pot.
 Add in half of the onion and 1 celery stalk, left whole.
 Cover the lentils with an ample amount of cold water.
-Bring the lentils and vegetables to a gentle boil over medium heat, and cook them for 45 minutes, stirring occasionally.
+Bring the lentils and vegetables to a gentle boil over medium heat, and cook them according to the instructions on the package (usually 15-20 minutes), stirring occasionally.
 At the end of cooking, add in the salt and stir well to combine.
 Taste the lentils for doneness–they should be tender.
 If they are still firm, cook them a little longer.
 Once the lentils are cooked, drain them through a fine mesh colander and discard the onion half and celery stalk.
 Transfer the lentils to a bowl and set aside.

 - Chop the remaining celery stalks, carrots, and the remaining half an onion into small dice.
 Heat a large straight-sided skillet or braising pan over medium heat and add in the olive oil.
 Add in the chopped vegetables and sprinkle with ½ teaspoon of salt.
 Stir to coat the vegetables in the olive oil and sauté them until they are softened (but not browned), about 10 minutes.
 Add the sausage links to the pan with the vegetables and brown them lightly on all sides.
 Drizzle in more olive oil (in small amounts) if there isn’t enough to help the sausages brown.
 Remove the browned sausage links to a cutting board and tent with a piece of foil to keep them warm.